 A car title is a legal document that proves you own a vehicle.
 In some states it is referred to as a pink slip (not to be confused with the things used when people get fired from their job).
 When you purchase a car, you get the title from your state’s Department of Motor Vehicles.
-When you sell a car, you sign the title and transfer it to someone else.
+When you sell a junk car, you sign the title and transfer it to a junk car buyer.
 Titles are issued for all kinds of vehicles, including trucks, RVs, motorcycles and motorized boats.

 The car title documents the current and past owners of a vehicle.
 The most up-to-date title will have the current owner’s information, the vehicle’s VIN, lien information, and more.

 There are multiple types of titles, each one telling you something about the car.
 There are clean, salvage, rebuilt, bonded, and even flood water damage indicators on titles.
 Each state has different procedures and laws regarding titles on registered cars.
 If you are buying a car online, you need to know how to tell if a title is clean or salvage.

 What is a Clean Title?

 A clean title means the vehicle is in legal condition to drive and has never been totaled.
 It simply means the car is owned by the person whose name is on the document without any restrictions such as salvage or rebuilt.

 A vehicle receives a salvaged title if it has suffered damage.
 Some states have the title specify if it was flood damage, fire damage, or another reason why it is now a salvaged vehicle.
 It receives this status most of the time if it takes on sixty percent damage of the car’s value.
 A car with a salvaged title can become legal to drive on the road again, after undergoing proper repair and inspection.
 In this case, it'll receive a “rebuilt” or “reconstructed” title.
 However, this usually requires a bigger investment than the vehicle is worth.

 Telling the Difference Between Clean or Salvage Title